nmvan0902/User-Registration/frontend/README.md

 ## Configure API base URL

-By default, the app calls the backend at http://localhost:3000.
-You can override via Vite env:
+By default, the app calls the deployed backend above.
+You can override via Vite env (e.g., for local dev):

 Create a `.env` file in the `frontend` folder (optional):